mrotame/NodeMiniCrud/README.md

 Right now, this application has two endpoints, within a total of three requests.

-### Home Enpoint
+### Home Endpoint

-The index of the application receive two http methods:
+The index of the application receives two HTTP methods:

 #### GET

 This method takes no parameter.
-By making a request to *localhost:3000/* (index of the page) with GET method, you will be able to retreive all data inserted into local DB.
+By requesting to *localhost:3000/* (index of the page) with the GET method, you will be able to retrieve all data inserted into the local DB.

 #### POST

 This method takes no parameter.
-By making a request to *localhost:3000/* (index of the page) with POST method, the application will scan the API defined in the *API CONFIG*, and store all the data found inside the local DB
+By requesting to *localhost:3000/* (index of the page) with the POST method, the application will scan the API defined in the *API CONFIG*, and store all the data found inside the local DB

 ### Users endpoint

 #### POST

-By making a request to *localhost:3000/users* with the correct parameters, you will be able to manually insert an row into the local DB
+By requesting to *localhost:3000/users* with the correct parameters, you will be able to manually insert a row into the local DB

 Parameters:
   * "Content-Type": "application/json"